Amazon Is Getting Too Big and the Government Is Talking About It

 MS had *zero* lobbyists and made *zero* political contributions.
 Bill Gates was a naive computer nerd who thought corruption and shakedowns only happened in poor countries.
 Then when his company started making too much money in the 90's, suddenly it started getting all kinds of government trouble.

-Bill, being a quick learner, rectified the situation and now MS has an army of full time lobbyists in Washingt
+Bill, being a quick learner, rectified the situation and now MS has an army of full time lobbyists in Washington and a whole department dedicated to disbursing large sums of money as "contributions".
+And yes, their government problems went away.

 Re: (Score:2)